TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Hyperlinks.rst

    :ref:`t3tca:columns-inline`

-The name `t3tca` is the name we have given it in the :ref:`Settings.cfg` file:
+The name `t3tca` is the name we have given it in the :file:`Settings.cfg` file:

 .. code-block:: none